luciamorelli/React-JS/README.md

 You will also see any lint errors in the console.

 # Librerias usadas:
 .
-React
+React-router-dom
-.
-Material UI
+. @material-ui/core
-.
-Firebase
+. @material-ui/icons